Deep Fried Turkey Recipe

 This Deep Fried Turkey Recipe is not only easy, it’s also crispy and succulent.
-The perfect combination for a Thanksgiving Turkey!
+The perfect combination for a memorable Thanksgiving Turkey dinner!

-If you’ve been hanging around A Spicy Perspective very long, you know I don’t deep fry.
+If you’ve been hanging around A Spicy Perspective very long, you know I don’t usually deep fry.

 It’s not that I don’t love the flavor and texture of deep fried foods.
 God knows, I love a well-made french fry just as much as the next girl.